sixty-north/cosmic-ray/docs/operators.md

         return new_node
 ```

-Let's step by this line-by-line.
-We first import `ast` because we'll
+Let's step through this line-by-line.
+We first import `ast` because we'll need
-need to create new `ast.Num` nodes later and we need access to its
+to create new `ast.Num` nodes later and we need access to its constructor.
-constructor.

 ```
 import ast
 ```

 Next we import the `Operator` base class.

 ```
 from cosmic_ray.operators.operator import Operator
 ```